PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 proves the input is already NHWC.
 This eliminates the double transpose and improves the fixed-seed maximum error from `2.7819780111312866` to `0.22717905044555664`, while cosine similarity improves from `0.7283386855698387` to `0.999042264918951`.
-The remaining error begins as small dynamic-quantization rounding differences and grows progressively through the decoder; no model-specific InstanceNormalization or GAN rewrite is applied.
-The model is therefore an active non-pass with normalized reason `dynamic_quantization_rounding_amplified_by_decoder`.
+DynamicQuantizeLinear now rounds `x / scale` to nearest-even before adding the integer zero point, matching ONNX Runtime even when adding a large zero point would erase a just-below-half fraction in FLOAT32.
+The model's input quantization consequently matches exactly, and the first remaining mismatch moves to a later quantizer after an InstanceNormalization difference of at most `4.76837158203125e-07`.
+Sparse one-quantum decisions are still amplified through the decoder; the final maximum error is `0.21375656127929688` with cosine similarity `0.999052579433886`.
+No model-specific normalization or GAN rewrite is applied.
+The normalized reason is now `instance_normalization_drift_amplified_by_dynamic_quantization_decoder`.

 `dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
 The source passes the structural